Keith-Cancel/k-hashv/README.md

 # K-HASHV
 A single header hash function with both vectorized and scalar versions.
 The function is quite fast when vectorized achieving approximately an average of **~9.6 GB/s** on a 7 year old Xeon E3-1230 v5.

+It also passes all the SMHasher hash function quality tests: https://github.com/rurban/smhasher

 Moreover, it is quite easy to choose a new function at runtime by just using new seed as shown below:
 ```C
 #include "khashv.h"